 - Does the filing include pertinent details about your arrangement?

 If you find that the filing is inaccurate, you can dispute the information with the secretary of state in the state you reside.
 That said, you may try to contact the MCA provider first to see if they’ll change it on their own.
 But if not, you have regulators to help protect you and your business.
-You can also contact an attorney that regularly resolves business debt.
+You can also contact a merchant cash advance attorney that regularly resolves business debt.

 How to Get Rid of an MCA UCC Lien

-In most cases, UCC-1 filings are removed as soon as you’ve repaid the debt.
+In most cases, UCC-1 filings are removed as soon as the borrower has repaid the debt.
 However, an MCA UCC lien can stay on your business credit reports, even after you’ve satisfied the debt.

 If this happens, you have some options:

-- Contact the secretary of state: If your MCA provider is unresponsive or doesn’t process your request in a timely manner, you can visit your local secretary of state office and swear under oath that you’ve satisfied the debt.
+If your MCA provider is unresponsive or doesn’t process your request promptly, you can visit your local secretary of state office and swear under oath that you’ve satisfied the debt.
 You may also be asked to provide documentation to that effect.

 If the MCA UCC lien is on your business credit report and you’re still making payments, you can get rid of it by refinancing the debt with another lender.
 However, the new lender may place its own lien on your assets, so it may not make a difference in terms of your ability to get credit again in the future.